bugsnag/bugsnag-js/UPGRADING.md

 ## 7.x to 8.x

-As well as a number of bug fixes and enhancements with breaking changes, this version contains major improvements to our Node package: including making the top-level `Bugsnag` static interface context-aware and enabling breadcrumbs for Node.js projects.
+As well as some bug fixes and **breaking changes**, this major SDK release has the following key features:

+- Improved API for NodeJS: the `Bugsnag` client can now be used to call SDK methods in the context of the current request
+- Breadcrumb support for NodeJS: we now support manual breadcrumbs and capture console breadcrumbs automatically
+- Improved session reporting for single page apps: a session is now created only once per page load to more accurately reflect a user's session in your app

 ### Amended triggers for automatically tracked sessions for web apps